What to Expect

 Personal belongings are not allowed into the library.
 Researchers secure personal belongings in the lockers provided.
 Laptop computers and cameras are the only personal items allowed into the library.
 These items will be checked by a member of the library staff upon exiting the reading room.
 For more on this policy see "What to Bring."

-After registering and securing personal belongings, researchers meet one-on-one with a member of the Reader Services staff to receive a library orientation.
+After registering and securing personal belongings, all first-time researchers meet one-on-one with a member of the Reader Services staff to receive a library orientation.

 Approximately one-third of the MHS collections are located at an offsite storage facility.
-Advance notice of at least two business days is required for use of these materials.
+Requests for offsite materials should be place via Portal1791 at least two business days is required for use of these materials.
 Materials stored offsite cannot be delivered to the MHS on Saturdays.
 Requests for materials to be used on Saturdays must be placed by the previous Wednesday.
+The Society is limited in the amount of material that can be delivered in one day.
+Researchers needing more than six items from offsite storage should provide additional advance notice.

-All offsite materials are identified in ABIGAIL, the online catalog, with the call number "OFFSITE STORAGE."
-If you require materials from offsite storage please contact the reference desk at 617-646-0532.
+All offsite materials are identified in ABIGAIL and the Collection Guides with the call number "OFFSITE STORAGE."
+If you have questions about requesting materials from offsite storage, please contact the reference desk at 617-646-0532 or email@example.com.

 The MHS has ScanPro 2000 workstations for researchers working with microforms.
 The ScanPro allows researchers to create multi-page PDF files that can be emailed or saved to their own USB drive.